ubartu/dsa210ubartu/README.md

 Strengthen my data science skills through the complete pipeline—from data collection and cleaning to analysis, visualization, and reporting.
 Data Source
 Primary Dataset:
-The dataset consists of hourly sales records from a coffeeshop, covering the period from January 1, 2025, to April 31, 2025.
+The dataset consists of hourly sales records from a coffeeshop, covering the period from January 1, 2025, to Februrary 31, 2025.
 This data includes transaction details such as sales amounts, timestamps, and possibly product information.

 Data Collection Method:
 The data was extracted from the coffeeshop’s point-of-sale system.
 It was provided in an Excel format which records sales intensity on an hourly basis.